Limelight Department: Soldiers of the Cross

-No motion picture film from Soldiers of the Cross is known to have survived, nor any text copies of the lecture’s narration.
-The National Library of Australia acquired glass slides of the production in 1953 and these are now held by the National Film and Sound Archive of Australia.

-Federation of Australia
+The Federation of Australia

 Soldiers of the Cross fortified the Limelight Department as a major player in the early film industry.
 However, Soldiers of the Cross would be dwarfed by Inauguration of the Australian Commonwealth, when the Limelight Department was commissioned to film the 1901 Federation of Australia.
 It was the hope of the New South Wales government that the film would prove an imperishable record of the event, though little of the footage still exists.
 Perry set up five cameras at various point of the procession route and had to use a fire carriage to move quickly from one camera to the next.